-The Aaron Copland School of Music is housed in the music building on the Queens College campus, a facility completed in 1991.
-Designed by architect Robert Marquis, the music building fuses an aesthetically beautiful environment with a structure that meets the specialized needs of the School of Music.
+The Aaron Copland School of Music is housed in the Music Building on the Queens College campus, a facility completed in 1991.
+Designed by architect Robert Marquis, the Music Building fuses an aesthetically beautiful environment with a structure that meets the specialized needs of the School of Music.

-The ACSM also has access to the Kupferberg Center for the Arts, whose 2,200-seat auditorium is home to the Queens College Choral Society, and whose Irving and Susan Wallack Goldstein Theatre features operatic as well as theatrical productions.
+The Aaron Copland School of Music is part of the Kupferberg Center for the Arts, whose 2,085-seat Colden Auditorium is home to the Queens College Choral Society, and whose Irving and Susan Wallack Goldstein Theatre features operatic as well as theatrical productions.